uriel1998/agaetr/README.md

 ## Configuration Files

-These configuration files are expected to be in `$HOME/.config` .
+This configuration file is expected to be in `$HOME/.config/rss_social` .

 * `rss_social.rc`